GoodBoyNinja/cep-vite-template/.github/README.md

 ## Choosing a safe place for your builds

 ⚠️The contents of the `/dist` folder are rewritten every time you run `npm run build`.

-If you are releasing your `.zxp` file to the public (are just want to keep it safe) you should move it somewhere else.
+If you are releasing your `.zxp` file to the public (are just want to keep it safe) you should move it somewhere else, such as `/zxp/public/%VERSION%` (note: this folder isn't ignored by git).

-This template comes with two places you can use to store your builds:

-- `/zxp/public/%VERSION%` - Good for keeping public releases (this folder syncs with git)
-- `/zxp/private/%VERSION%` - Good for keeping private releases (this folder is ignored by git)

-You don't have to use any of these, they are there for convenience.

 <br>